Frequently Asked Questions

 Brain death is an established medical and legal diagnosis of death.
 Brain death is the most common circumstance under which patients donate organs, because while they have been declared dead the mechanical support has maintained blood flow to the organs.
 This occurs only in the hospital, typically in an intensive care setting.

 Doctors examining the patient will conduct a battery of tests to determine whether any brain activity is present.
 If all brain activity is absent, the patient is dead.
+The protocol to be declared brain dead is the same whether a person is an organ donor or not.

 Link for more information on brain death.